jlwitthuhn/cycles-shader-editor/README.md

 On unixy systems, you can simply run `make` to build the example program.
 It will produce a binary named `shader_editor` in the top-level directory.
 It will also produce a `lib/libshadereditor.a` static library.

 On Windows I haven't provided a visual studio project, but it should build fine if you put all the source files together in a C++ project with default settings.
-You will also need to define the preprocessor symbol `NANOVG_GL2_IMPLEMENTATION` so NanoVG knows what OpenGL implementation to use.

 ### Using the Editor